-Credits Earned B.1 Course taken in or related to any of the archival domains (Equivalent to university semester [3 hr] or quarter [4 hr] courses.
-Includes intensive courses of 2 weeks or more) 25 B.2 Graduate degree (M.A., Ph.D.) earned in or related to any of the archival domains during the time period.
-[Credits earned are in addition to archival course credits in Section B.1.]
-10 B.2.a Certificate earned in any of the archival domains or related discipline 5 В.З.
-Attendance at archival seminars, workshops, institutes, and webinars as follows (in- person, online, or virtual): B.3.a Program of 3 days or more (but less than two weeks) 15 B.3.b Program of 2 days 10 B.3.c Program of 1 day (more than 6 hours) 5 B.3.d Program of less than 1 day (2-6 hours) 2 B.3.e.
-Program of 1-2 hours (includes webinars) 1 B.4 Attendance at professional archival meetings (per meeting; in-person, online, or virtual; excluding travel time) B.4.a Attendance for 3 days or more (not including travel) 9 B.4.b Attendance for 2 days (not including travel) 6 B.4.c Attendance for 1 day (not including travel) 3 B.4.d Attendance for less than 1 day but at least 4 hours (not including travel) 2

-B.4.e Attendance at monthly, semi-monthly, or quarterly meetings of local archival or allied groups that have a professional archival program component of approximately 1 hour [No more than 30 points or 1/2 of the total points allowed under Section B can be earned under Section B.4.e] 1 TOTAL CREDITS CLAIMED (Max allowed: 60)
+B.3 Attendance at archival seminars, workshops, institutes, and webinars as follows (in-person, online, or virtual): B.3.a Program of 3 days or more (but less than two weeks) 15 B.3.b Program of 2 days 10 B.3.c Program of 1 day (more than 6 hours) 5 B.3.d Program of less than 1 day (2-6 hours) 2 B.3.e Program of 1-2 hours (includes webinars) 1 B.4 Attendance at professional archival meetings (per meeting; in-person, online, or virtual; excluding travel time) B.4.a Attendance for 3 days or more (not including travel)9 B.4.b Attendance for 2 days (not including travel)6 B.4.c Attendance for 1 day (not including travel) 3 B.4.d Attendance for less than 1 day but at least 4 hours (not including travel) 2 B.4.e Attendance at monthly, semi-monthly, or quarterly meetings of local archival or allied groups that have a professional archival program component of approximately 1 hour [No more than 30 credits or 1/2 of the total credits allowed under Section B can be earned under Section B.4.e] 1 1 Maximum Credits Allowed: 60

 The governing principle used to determine the appropriateness of an activity's inclusion for recertification credit is whether it reflects or falls into the archival domains defined in the ACA's "Role Delineation Statement".

-Failure to provide complete details about an activity for which you are claiming credit, including date, location, and sponsoring organization, may result in discounting those credits.
+Failure to provide complete details about an activity for which you are claiming credit, including date, location, and sponsoring organization, may result in discounting those credit.